GWartelle/ChatApp/README.md

    NODE_ENV=...
    ```

-   For the PORT, you can choose whichever one you prefer.
+   For the `PORT`, you can choose whichever one you prefer.

-   For the MONGO_DB_URI, you can create your own free database on [MongoDB](https://www.mongodb.com/).
+   For the `MONGO_DB_URI`, you can create your own free database on [MongoDB](https://www.mongodb.com/).

-   For JWT_SECRET, a random string of characters will do the trick.
+   For `JWT_SECRET`, a random string of characters will do the trick.
    To easily create one, open a bash terminal and run this commmand :

    ```ba
    openssl rand -base64 32
    ```

-   For NODE_ENV, leave it as `development` unless you plan to deploy the app, in which case you should change it to `production`.
+   For `NODE_ENV`, leave it as `development` unless you plan to deploy the app, in which case you should change it to `production`.

 4. Once it's done, change the name of the file to `.env` :